MarcTschudin/wearebeautiful.info/docs/import-format.md

 ---------

 This is a free form text field that the model should self declare.
-There is no existing taxonomy that handles this well on a glabal scale.
+There is no existing taxonomy that handles this well on a global scale.

 body_type